Learn how the phases of a sticky note retro work from the participant's point of view.

 This means that the number of votes will change from retrospective to retrospective, depending on the number of topics available to discuss.

 💡 Anyone in the retrospective can opt out of voting by clicking the Abstain button at the top of the screen.
-This can be used as the facilitator if they feel they don’t want to influence the vote or by participants who don’t have enough information to contribute to the voting phase.
+This can be used by the facilitator if they feel they don’t want to influence the vote or by participants who don’t have enough information to contribute to the voting phase.

 To vote during this phase: